dsorokin/aivika-distributed-test/README.md

 Here I use macOS and Linux and I can imitate the temporary disconnection between two my laptops.
 I would strongly recommend to not repeat it if you are using Windows, though.

 So, during the simulation I plug the Ethernet cable off for about one minute.
-I wait for a moment, when I see that the disconnection has indeed occurred and cannot be recovered by the underlying operating system.
+I wait for a moment, when I see that the disconnection has indeed occurred and cannot be recovered by the underlying system.

 I should see something like this on the Terminal window of the master node: